-- are key issues.
-These issues are often interrelated, particularly with access to services and jobs and the cost of rural housing. - 3.68 The recent economic assessment 25 acknowledges that this area will be affected by the loss of jobs in public administration, but also that there are opportunities for growth in the business services, transport and communications sectors.
-These may be arise partly due to the presence of one or two large employers in this part of the District. - 3.69 The majority of housing requirements for the District will be met in the urban areas of South Hampshire and Winchester Town.
+3.683.86 The recent economic assessment 26 acknowledges that this area will be affected by the loss of jobs in public administration, but also that there are opportunities for growth in the business services, transport and communications sectors.
+These may be arise partly due to the presence of one or two large employers in this part of the District.
+Whilst the rural nature of this spatial area may be seen as a constraint, there are numerous opportunities to address local needs and maximise attractive rural settings.
+Tourism, local food production and niche markets all offer opportunities for the local economy to be more resilient to wider changes.

+3.693.87 The majority of housing requirements for the District will be met in the urban areas of South Hampshire and Winchester Town.
 Within the Market Towns and Rural Areas the aim is to identify and meet local housing needs within the settlements in which they arise.
-In total, these needs may amount to more than the 1,500 dwellings allocated to the Market Towns and Rural Areas (see Policy CP1) and this figure should not be considered to be a total ceiling on housing development.
-The provisions for housing in this area should only be exceeded where particular proposals are supported by communities. - 3.70 The vision will be delivered through the application of the following rural development strategy and supporting policies.
-This strategy has been compiled following an assessment of a package of measures including population, access to public transport and the provision of services and facilities (shopping facilities, health, education, community uses and employment opportunities).
-In addition, all settlements have been assessed as to how well they relate to each other, and the interdependencies between them26.
+Some settlements have an ageing population and those in an attractive setting with a school are often popular with in-migrants.
+In total, these-local housing needs may amount to more than the 1,500 dwellings allocated to the Market Towns and Rural Areas (see Policy CP1) and this figure should not be considered to be a total-ceiling on housing development, but t.
+The provisions for housing in this area should only be exceeded where particular proposals are supported by communities. - The key objective is to ensure that the right amount and type of development occurs, so that existing communities can remain viable, with access to the services they need.